Pfizer COVID-19 shot 91% effective in updated data, protective against South African variant

 By Carl O'Donnell

-April 1 (Reuters) - Pfizer Inc PFE.N and BioNTech BNTX.O said on Thursday their COVID-19 vaccine is around 91% effective at preventing the disease, citing updated trial data that included participants inoculated for up to six months.
+April 1 (Reuters) - Pfizer Inc PFE.N and BioNTech's BNTX.O COVID-19 vaccine is around 91% effective at preventing the disease, they said on Thursday, citing updated trial data that included participants inoculated for up to six months.

 While the new overall efficacy rate of 91.3% is lower than the 95% originally reported in November for its 44,000-person trial, a number of variants have become more prevalent around the world since then.

-Pfizer's Chief Executive Officer Albert Bourla said the updated results, which includes data on more than 12,000 people fully inoculated for at least six months, positions the drugmakers to submit for full U.S. regulatory approval.
+Pfizer Chief Executive Albert Bourla said the updated results, which include data on more than 12,000 people fully inoculated for at least six months, positions the drugmakers to submit for full U.S. regulatory approval.

 The vaccine is currently authorized on an emergency basis by the U.S. Food and Drug Administration.

-The trial data "provide the first clinical results that a vaccine can effectively protect against currently circulating variants, a critical factor to reach herd immunity and end this pandemic for the global population,” Ugur Sahin, chief executive officer at BioNTech, said in a statement.
+The trial data "provide the first clinical results that a vaccine can effectively protect against currently circulating variants, a critical factor to reach herd immunity and end this pandemic for the global population,” BioNTech Chief Executive Ugur Sahin said in a statement.

-Experts fear new variants of COVID-19 from South Africa and Brazil may be resistant to existing vaccines and treatment.
-More than 300 cases of the South African variant have been detected in more than 25 U.S. states and jurisdictions, according to federal data.
+Experts fear that new variants of COVID-19 from South Africa and Brazil could be resistant to existing vaccines and treatment.
+More than 300 cases of the South African variant have been detected in more than 25 U.S. states and jurisdictions, federal data shows.

 The vaccine was 100% effective in preventing severe disease as defined by the U.S. Centers for Disease Control and Prevention and 95.3% effective in preventing severe disease as defined by the U.S. Food and Drug Administration.